-Beginning with the freshman year, College of Architecture, Art and Design (CAAD) students benefit from open studios and robust, state-of-the-art facilities.
-Students accepted into the second year studio majors have dedicated individual worktables and computer workstations with network connections.
-Dedicated ancillary spaces, which are shared by all curricula, include an exhibition gallery, lecture hall, digital classrooms, high-end Macintosh and Intel-based labs, and comprehensive printing facilities.
-For CAAD students and faculty, there are Lighting, Photography, Sound and Print labs, an Interactive Lab, and a Materials Lab and Library.
-Facilities cover the history of making -- from clay to new materials and techniques that comprehensively span the use of the hands and handtools to mechanical and digital fabrication.
+College of Architecture, Art and Design (CAAD) students benefit from open studios and robust, state-of-the-art facilities.
+Dedicated ancillary spaces, which are shared by all curricula, include an exhibition gallery, lecture hall, digital classrooms, high-end computing labs, and comprehensive printing facilities.
+For CAAD students and faculty, there are Lighting, Photography, Sound and Print labs, an Interactive Lab, fabrication facilities and a Materials Library.
+Facilities cover the spectrum of making-from clay to new materials and techniques that comprehensively span the use of the hands and hand-tools to mechanical and digital fabrication.
 The Digital Fabrication Lab is among the most advanced university facilities internationally.